anabi77498/dev-dictionary/design-plan/design-journey.md

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - I will allow the user to write a review of a media item they're creating as well as write a review of other media items and also vote whether it is hot or not.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - Allowing them to review technologies and also voting whether they're hot or not will allow them to share their opinions on specific technologies.
-After they share this, technologies they voted on may have a HOT tag or may have it removed and the average review may change.
+After they share this, technologies they voted on may have a HOT marker or may have it removed and the average review may change.

+**NOTE:** The HOT marker marks a technology as HOT

 ### _Administrator_ Persona (Milestone 1)
 > Use the goals you identified above to develop a persona of your site's _administrator_ audience.